catacgc/tree-search-docs/content/Indexed Information.md

     - Have links to other notes
     - Have links to web pages
     - Have tags
-- All virtual pages (notes that are not in the vault but are linked to)
+- All virtual pages (notes that are not in the vault but are linked to from other notes)
-- Headers (only if they have List items under them)
+- All headers of all levels

 | Node                                           | Type         | Description                                                                  |
 | ---------------------------------------------- | ------------ | ---------------------------------------------------------------------------- |